 The other day, I read a fantastic article on pricing your services and products.
-This article was written for women entrepreneurs, but I saw how it could be applied by any kind of entrepreneur, business or non profits.
-It made me think about all the steps in sales strategy.
-The first step of course is making sure you have a price figured out for your business, but how do you know if you are charging the right price.
-For non-profits, how much should you be asking for when asking for a donation?
+This article was written for women entrepreneurs, but I saw how it could be applied by any business or non-profit.
+It made me think about all the steps in the sales strategy.
+The first step, of course, is making sure you have a price figured out for your business, but how do you know if you are charging the right price.
+For non-profits, how much should you be asking for when requesting donations?

-Getting to a good place with the first step (pricing) of your sales strategy starts with knowing what you are trying to earn and/or how much you want to raise either monthly or annually.
-Figuring out this simple goal can help you create a very targeted and strategic sales plan....
+A solid pricing structure for your sales strategy starts with knowing what you are trying to earn and/or how much you want to raise monthly or annually.
+Figuring out this simple goal can help you create a very targeted and strategic sales plan...

-If it's hard for you to determine an overall goal, look at the expenses in your business or organization and add them up.
-You should at least be asking or pricing to cover these expenses.
-Now add in salaries and other benefits and see what that number comes to.
+If it's hard for you to determine an overall goal, you need to add up all the expenses for your business or organization.
+You should at least be asking for or setting your prices to cover these expenses.
+Now add in salaries, benefits, what you personally need to make, and see what that number comes to.
 Here is your goal!

-Now that you have that number, let's say it is $150,000/yr, now you can determine the rest of the sales strategy.
+Let's say that number is $150,000/yr.
+Now determine the rest of the sales strategy.
 In its most basic form, the strategy would be to sell a certain number of units per year to reach this amount.
-For a non profit, it would be getting a certain number of donation per year.
+For a non-profit, it would be getting a certain number of donations per year.
 So, if the price of your product or service is $150.00 each, then you need to sell 1000 of these.
 Of course, not all of us are in the business of selling widgets or units.
 Also, most of us offer several different kinds of services.
-Non profits ask for various donation amounts.
+Non-profits ask for various donation amounts.

-The rule is that you need to get in front of or "touch" with various communications, double or triple the number that you need to actually sell.
-So, the simple sales strategy is listing out all the ways and places you can communicate to and get in front of your audience to sell or solicit enough to make your annual income goal.
+The rule is that you need to get in front of or "in-touch" with as many people and communication platforms as possible.
+The simple sales strategy includes making various lists of all the ways you can communicate with, and get in front of, your audience to sell or solicit enough to make your annual income goal.

-With this sales plan in place, you can work strategically rather than shoot from the hip.
-If you aren't hitting your goals, you will be able to see why exactly and change your plan to get you back on track.
-That is the beauty of the plan.
-It allows you to measure and evaluate the work you are doing and how it's doing for you.
-If you stay on track and do all the things you have planned out, you will start hitting your sales goals.
+With this sales plan in place, you can work strategically and productively.
+If you aren't hitting your goals, your plan will help you to see why and allow you to make moves to get back on track.
+That is the beauty of a plan.
+It allows you to measure and evaluate your efforts.

 Do you have a simple sales strategy in place?
-I want you to share how you determine what sales actions to take each month, every quarter or annually.
+Please share how you determine what sales actions to take each month, every quarter, or annually.
 Leave a comment for me below.

 Here's to your Illumination!